vigneshwari2408/vigneshwari2408/README.md

 > *Where do employee requests get stuck — and why does resolution time vary so much?*

-Drawing on a 50-client HRIS portfolio and a lot of time spent tracing where handoffs quietly fell apart.
+Drawing on a 50-client HRIS portfolio and time spent tracing where handoffs quietly fell apart.

-`Excel` `Power BI` &nbsp; · &nbsp; [Repository](https://github.com/vigneshwari2408/03-hr-operations-dashboard)
+`Excel` `Power BI` &nbsp;·&nbsp; [Repository](https://github.com/vigneshwari2408/03-hr-operations-dashboard)

 ---